 Elizabeth Baker, Esq.

-Elizabeth Baker, Esq., is the regulatory policy director for the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, conducts clinical research, and advocates for more effective, efficient, and ethical medical research, product testing, and training.
+Elizabeth Baker, Esq., is the director of research policy for the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, conducts clinical research, and advocates for more effective, efficient, and ethical medical research, product testing, and training.
 Ms. Baker and her team work to modernize regulatory safety and efficacy testing by shifting product testing from the use of nonhuman animals, like dogs, cats, mice, rabbits, rats, and monkeys, to modern, human-specific approaches that are more relevant to humans because they utilize human cells, tissues, processes, and data.

 Ms. Baker develops strategies, builds relationships, and leads collaborations with scientists, policymakers, and other professionals.
 As a licensed attorney, many of Ms. Baker’s efforts focus on supporting scientific innovation by changing the policies and practices that act as barriers to the use of human-specific testing methods.